-The posterity of the United States rests on the strength and sacrifices of immigrants who contribute to America – their home.
-Instead of experiencing full inclusion, millions of immigrants are relegated to a life in the shadows and are vulnerable to imminent separation from their families, traumatic and prolonged detention, or a forcible return to life‐threatening situations.
-This must end.
+The country’s prosperity rests on the strength and sacrifices of immigrants who contribute to the U.S.—their home.
+Instead of experiencing full inclusion, millions of immigrants live with uncertainty.
+They are vulnerable to imminent separation from their families, traumatic and prolonged detention, or a forcible return to life‐threatening situations.

-Now is the time to establish a pathway to citizenship for Dreamers, Temporary Protected Status (TPS) and Deferred Enforced Departure (DED) holders, essential workers, and farmworkers.
+Now is the time to establish a pathway to citizenship for all our undocumented neighbors, including Dreamers, Temporary Protected Status (TPS) and Deferred Enforced Departure (DED) holders, essential workers, and farm workers.

-- The American public wants protections for undocumented communities, with 75% of voters across party lines in favor of lasting protections.
+- U.S. voters support citizenship: The U.S. public wants protections for undocumented communities.
+75% of voters across party lines favor lasting protections.

-- Provisions of a pathway to citizenship legislation have broad support from the majority of Congress and the White House, 1,200 faith leaders, and 140 of the nation’s top businesses.
+- A broad base of support: Provisions of legislation including a pathway to citizenship have support from the majority of Congress and the White House, 1,600 faith leaders, and 140 of the nation’s top businesses.